GOW1455/Super-Resolution/Basic SRCNN model/README.md

 - Learn to upscale more accurately
 - Create sharper and more realistic images
 - Use deeper layers and better training techniques

-> This model is great for learning and small projects, but for best results, a more advanced model is recommended.